Natural Variational Annealing for Multimodal Optimization: Special case of Gaussian mixtures (NVA-GM)

 \subsection{The NVA-GM algorithm}

 Algorithm~\ref{alg:snga_annealing_gaussian} implements NVA-M with Gaussian mixtures (NVA-GM).
 For convenience, instead of updating the natural parameters of the components, the updates are performed on the parameterization $\thetab$ defined by~\eqref{eq:parameterization_theta}.
-The use of $\thetab$ instead of $\Lambdab$ does not affect the behavior of the algorithm and is more user-friendly.

 The behavior of the mixture parameters in the NVA-GM algorithm can be interpreted in different ways.
-The component means can be viewed as different particles searching for the modes, but the component themselves can be viewed as separate search distributions in an evolutionary algorithm.
-These two interpretation are discussed in Appendices~\ref{sub:particle_interpretation} and~\ref{sub:evolutionary_interpretation}.
+The component means can be viewed as different particles searching for the modes, but the components themselves can be viewed as separate search distributions in an evolutionary algorithm.
+These two interpretations are discussed in Appendices~\ref{sub:particle_interpretation} and~\ref{sub:evolutionary_interpretation}.

 \LinesNumbered

 In practice, in NVA-GM (and NVA-M), there is no guarantee that all components will converge to distinct modes.
 The annealing schedule plays an essential role in helping the algorithm avoid this issue, as we will discuss in the next section.